-Stories on mpox not only need to investigate what's new about the current outbreaks but also draw parallels with some not-so-new issues, to push the agenda for better outbreak preparedness.
+Stories on mpox not only need to investigate what's new about the current outbreaks of clade Ib as well as the epidemic of clade II ongoing since 2022, but also draw parallels with some not-so-new issues, to push the agenda for better outbreak preparedness.

-What are the new stories to tell about the current outbreaks of mpox?
+What are the new stories to tell about the ongoing outbreaks of mpox clades I and II?

 - The DRC is experiencing the biggest outbreak of mpox disease recorded thus far.
 There have always been two mpox clades (types).
-Clade 2 is less deadly than Clade 1, the clade now spreading in the DRC.
+Clade II is less deadly than Clade I, the clade now spreading in the DRC.
 In your reporting, be sure to indicate which clade is present in your setting, so that audiences are adequately informed about precautions. - The DRC is also badly affected by conflict and has limited resources, meaning it is harder for authorities to monitor and treat infected people.
 Mpox shines a light on the crippling effects of weak health systems.
-Give your readers a sense of whether the health system in your country is equipped for mpox tracing and treatment. - There are virtually no vaccines in DRC.
+Give your readers a sense of whether the health system in your country is equipped for mpox tracing and treatment. - The stockout of MPXV tests is hampering the confirmation of cases in the DRC since mid-September 2024. - Vaccines can help minimize the spread of disease, but there are virtually no mpox vaccines in DRC.
 What is mpox vaccine availability and access in your country?

-Vaccines help minimize the spread of disease. - People are contracting the infection in countries where the mpox virus has never before been reported.
-Nearly 85% of the confirmed cases of mpox in mid-July 2022 are from the European region. - Most of those infected are in Europe and report no history of travel to countries where mpox has historically been documented.
-It is probable that the virus might have been spreading for some time in these countries. - The newer cases of mpox, unlike the typical appearance of the disease, have only a few lesions, or none at all.
+- People are contracting the infection in countries where the mpox virus has never before been reported. - Since September 2024, cases are at a relatively low level of transmission in the Region of the Americas, the European Region, the South-East Asia Region, the Eastern Mediterranean Region, and the Western Pacific.
+The African Region, on the other hand, shows sharply rising levels of laboratory-confirmed cases reported and the highest number of cases recorded since the start of global surveillance in 2022. - In the mpox clade IIb outbreak of 2022 in Europe, people had only a few lesions, or none.
 The lesions may be confined to the genital region or show up even before the usual symptoms like fever or body-ache.